Graduated Response Early Years

 Education Health and Care (EHC) plans

 The majority of children with special educational needs and disabilities (SEND) will have their needs met within local, mainstream early years settings at Universal or Setting SEND Support.
-Please see the Early Years Graduated Response document for more information.
+Please see the Early Years Graduated Response document (PDF) for more information.

 A small number of children may require Specialist SEND Support and/or Statutory Assessment (a request for an EHC needs assessment, which might lead to an EHC plan being agreed).
 The child's needs should be considered with the parents of the child at the centre of all discussions and decisions; alongside the SEND Code of Practice.